 UNStudio has unveiled their design for the redevelopment of Singapore’s UIC Building (1973), located in the heart of the city’s Central Business District.
 The concept integrates lush sky gardens throughout a 53-story residential tower and a 23-story office tower, while distinguishing itself with a unique facade made up of five different textures that represent various programs.
 The climatically responsive structure is scheduled for completion in 2016.
-Continue after the break for the architects’ description.

 The former UIC Building dominated the city skyline as Singapore’s tallest building for many years since its completion in 1973 and was part of an important collection of towers located along Shenton Way in the heart of Singapore’s Central Business District.
 Today, the area is undergoing rejuvenation and transformation and ‘V on Shenton’, the new UIC building, forms part of this redevelopment.
 The dual programming of ‘V on Shenton’, comprising office and residential, presents a unique situation in this area of the city.

 Just as the office and residential towers are of the same family of forms, so do their facades originate from the same family of patterns.
 The basic shape of the hexagon is used to create patterns that increase the performance of the facades with angles and shading devices that are responsive to the climatic conditions of Singapore.
 Along with systematic material variations, these geometric panels add texture and cohesion to the building, whilst reflecting light and pocketing shade.
 The texture and volume of the facade are important to maintaining the comfort of those living and working in the residential and office buildings.
 Shading devices and high-performance glass are important for developing a sustainable and liveable facade.

 Ben van Berkel: “’V on Shenton’ will have an incredible presence within the whole organisation of the city and is in that respect a very public project.
 But we see it also as a sculptural object, where the continuous line of the chamfer highlights the form and where the different textures are not purely related to programme, but also ‘dress’ the building.”

 On the ground floor of the development stainless steel lines are inlaid into the floors and lines of light are traced across the ceiling, guiding pedestrians to their destination.

 The sky lobbies and the sky garden are an integral part of ‘V on Shenton’ and provide 360 degree views of Singapore.
 The most ample and diverse of the three sky gardens covers the entire 8th storey of the development.
 Here, residents are able to take full advantage of the amenities while still having privacy to train or entertain guests.

 Architect: UNStudio Location: No. 5 Shenton Way, UIC Building, Singapore Client: UIC Investments (Properties) Pte Ltd Design Team: Ben van Berkel, Astrid Piber and Nuno Almeida with Ariane Stracke, Cristina Bolis; Derrick Diporedjo, Florian Licht, Gustav Fagerström, Hal Wuertz, Jaap Baselmans, Jaap-Willem Kleijwegt, Rob Henderson, Patrick Kohl, Juliane Maier, René Rijkers, Martin Zangerl, Zhongyuan Dai, Jeong Eun Choi, Wing Tang, Stefano Rocchetti, Sander Versluis, Jay Williams, Jae Young Lee